-In this section, we present data on the distribution and richness patterns of the mammals of three contrasting regions of Mexico to illustrate the analytical power of RD plots (Fig. 2), and present the results of three different null models to show how RD plots and variance-ratio tests can be used in combination to dissect the variance components of the distribution and diversity parameters (Figs. 3 and 4).
+In this section, we present data on the distribution and richness patterns of the mammals of three contrasting regions of Mexico to illustrate the analytical power of RD plots (Fig. 2), and present the results of three different null models to show how RD plots and variance-ratio tests can be used in combination to dissect the variance components of the distribution and diversity parameters (Table 3, Figs 3 & 4).

-Each region consists of a set of 1⁄2-degree quadrats in which the distribution of mammals was used to build the corresponding presence-absence matrices.
-The first region was located in Central Mexico, a very heterogeneous area located in the transitional zone between the Nearctic and Neotropical biogeographic realms; the second region included parts of the Isthmus of Tehuantepec in Southeastern Mexico, also a highly heterogeneous area lying on the transitional zone but with a stronger component of Neotropical influence; the third square included the Yucatan Peninsula, a relatively homogeneous area of full Neotropical composition.
-The Central Mexico region included 62 1⁄2-degree quadrats, while the other two regions included 50 quadrats each.
-Distributional data were extracted from the database described in Arita et al. (1997), and more details on the scaling of diversity patterns in these three regions can be found in a previous publication (Arita & Rodriguez, 2002).
+Each region consists of a set of half-degree quadrats in which the distribution of mammals was used to build the corresponding presence-absence matrices.
+The first region was located in central Mexico, a very heterogeneous area located in the transitional zone between the Nearctic and Neotropical biogeographic realms; the second region included parts of the Isthmus of Tehuantepec in south-eastern Mexico, also a highly heterogeneous area lying on the transitional zone but with a stronger component of Neotropical influence; the third square included the Yucatan Peninsula, a relatively homogeneous area of full Neotropical composition.
+The central Mexico region included 62 half-degree quadrats, while the other two regions included 50 quadrats each.
+Distributional data were extracted from the database described in Arita et al. (1997), and more details on the scaling of diversity patterns in these three regions can be found in a previous publication (Arita & Rodríguez, 2002).

-In Fig. 2, the three regions are shown in order of their f^ value (or, equivalently, in order of decreasing beta diversity), from Central Mexico (Fig. 2A and B) to Yucatan (Fig. 2E and F).
-The fill of the PAM equals the summation of all range size values or the summation of all species richness values; consequently, its magnitude is closely tied to the range-size and species-richness frequency distributions, which are shown in the right-hand panels of RD plots in Fig. 2.
-Histograms for the Yucatan region, for example, show a predominance of widespread species and species-rich sites, a fact that is reflected on the high f^ value (Fig. 2E and F).
-The Central Mexico region shows a more even distribution of range-size values and lower values of species richness for its sites, all of which reflects in a lower f^ (Fig. 2A and B).
-The Isthmus region is intermediate between the Yucatan and the Central Mexico cases, with a range-size frequency distribution skewed to small ranges, but not as extreme as for the Yucatan region (Fig. 2C and D).
+In Fig. 2, the three regions are shown in order of their f^ value (or, equivalently, in order of decreasing beta diversity), from central Mexico (Fig. 2a, b) to Yucatan (Fig. 2e, f).
+The fill of the PAM equals the summation of all range size values or the summation of all species-richness values; consequently, its magnitude is closely tied to the range-size and species-richness frequency distributions, which are shown in the right-hand panels of RD plots in Fig. 2.
+Histograms for the Yucatan region, for example, show a predominance of widespread species and species-rich sites, a fact that is reflected in the high f^ value (Fig. 2e, f).
+The central Mexico region shows a more even distribution of range-size values and lower values of species richness for its sites, all of which is reflected in a lower f^ (Fig. 2a, b).
+The Isthmus region is intermediate between the Yucatan and the central Mexico cases (Fig. 2c, d), with a range-size frequency distribution skewed to small ranges, but not as extreme as for the Yucatan region (Fig. 2e, f).

-The position of points relative to the dashed vertical line depends on the degree of association among species or the degree of similitude among sites.
-In the RD plots by sites for the three regions, points are located to the right of the vertical line, with several points going farther than the +0.1 isocovariance line (Fig 2B, D and F), which indicates that all sites show a positive average covariance with other sites.
-This is also shown by the high variance ratio by sites (V{si} > 24 in the three cases, Table 1).
-In the plots by species, points tend to lie to the right of the vertical line, but the tendency is much stronger in the lsthmus region (Fig. 2C) than in the Central Mexico or Yucatan regions (Fig. 2A and E).
-Notice that in the case of the Yucatan (Fig. 2E), there are several points lying at the very top of the plot, coinciding with the vertical line.
-This pattern is corroborated by the variance ratio values by species (V{sp}), which are >1.0 in the three cases, but higher for the lsthmus region (Table 1).
+The position of points relative to the dashed vertical line depends on the degree of association among species or the degree of similarity among sites.
+In the RD plots by sites for the three regions, points are located to the right of the vertical line, with several points going farther than the +0.1 isocovariance line (Fig. 2b, d, f), which indicates that all sites show a positive average covariance with other sites.
+This is also shown by the high variance ratio by sites ($V{si} > 24$ in the three cases, Table 1).
+In the plots by species, points tend to lie to the right of the vertical line, but the tendency is much stronger in the Isthmus region (Fig. 2c) than in the central Mexico or Yucatan regions (Fig. 2a, e).
+Notice that in the case of the Yucatan (Fig. 2e), there are several points lying at the very top of the plot, coinciding with the vertical line.
+This pattern is corroborated by the variance-ratio values by species (V{sp}) , which are > 1.0 in the three cases, but higher for the Isthmus region (Table 1).